Measure ID

 • Cases with documentation of an active warming device applied OR

-• Cases with at least one temperature greater than or equal to 36.0°C within the 30 minutes before Patient out of room.
-If not available, then Anesthesia End
+• Cases with at least one temperature greater than or equal to 36.0°C within the 30 minutes before case end through case end.
+See 'Other Measure Build Details' section for definition of case end time.

 • Other considerations: